-Sometimes you need to view a wider range of data, such as sales details for several sales offices, not only for a single office, as shown in Figure 7-6.
+Sometimes you need to view a wider range of data, such as, sales details for several sales offices, not only for a single office.
+To select more than one comparison value, select the In operator, choose List Values, then select each value.
+Use the previous and next buttons to navigate the list of values that appears in the Find area.
+Figure 7-6 shows the selection of London and Paris from a list of sales office values.
+Choose OK.